Devon Energy (NYSE: DVN ) reported earnings on May 1. Here are the numbers you need to know.

 The 10-second takeaway

-For the quarter ended Sep.
-30 (Q3), Devon Energy whiffed on revenues and crushed expectations on earnings per share.
+For the quarter ended March 31 (Q1), Devon Energy whiffed on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue contracted significantly and GAAP earnings per share dropped to a loss.
+Compared to the prior-year quarter, revenue contracted significantly.
+Non-GAAP earnings per share dropped significantly.
+GAAP earnings per share contracted to a loss.

-Devon Energy reported revenue of $1.87 billion.
-The four analysts polled by S&P Capital IQ expected revenue of $2.32 billion on the same basis.
-GAAP reported sales were 33% lower than the prior-year quarter's $2.76 billion.
+Devon Energy booked revenue of $1.97 billion.
+The four analysts polled by S&P Capital IQ wanted to see net sales of $2.40 billion on the same basis.
+GAAP reported sales were 16% lower than the prior-year quarter's $2.35 billion.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.